This website is no longer actively maintained.

 Ranked Pairs

-Ranked Pairs finds a complete ranking. pairwise victories are processed starting from the greatest margin, and working down.
+Ranked Pairs finds a complete ranking.
+Pairwise victories are processed starting from the greatest margin, and working down.
 These victories are locked, which means that the final ranking will agree with this pairwise decision.
 If a victory is processed that is incompatible with the previously locked victories, it is skipped.
 Once all victories are processed, a complete ranking is left.

 Documentation